fvdhoef/aquarius-plus/EndUser/Quick-Start.md

 ## Using an Xbox Series S/X controller with the Aquarius+

-Your Aquarius+ has builtin Bluetooth support, which enables it to connect to a Xbox controller.
-The Xbox controller can be only be used wirelessly and will act as if connected to Aquarius Control Pad Port 1.
+Your Aquarius+ has built-in Bluetooth support, which enables it to connect to a Xbox controller.
+The Xbox controller can only be used wirelessly and will act as if connected to Aquarius Control Pad Port 1.

+The left analog stick (and D-pad) will function as the disc on the original controller.
+The A/B/X/Y/LB/RB buttons will function as the 6 buttons on the original controller.

 The first time you want to use the controller, you have to pair it:

 - Turn on the Aquarius+.
 - Turn on the Xbox controller by pressing the round Xbox button.
-- Press the little pair button on the back of the controller until the Xbox button start flashing rapidly.
+- Press the little pair button on the back of the controller until the Xbox button starts flashing rapidly.
-- Within a few seconds the Xbox button will stop flashing indicating the controller is paired.
+- Within a few seconds the Xbox button will stop flashing indicating the controller is paired and is ready to be used.

-To turn off the Xbox controller press and hold the Xbox button for about 6 seconds.
+To turn off the Xbox controller, press and hold the Xbox button for about 6 seconds.

 Next time you want to use the controller you don't have to pair it again and it will automatically connect to your Aquarius+ when turned on.